-Oil gains as global markets stabilize, U.S. dollar dips
+Oil rises as global markets stabilize, dollar slips

-Oil rose 2 per cent on Monday, recovering some of last week's steep losses as global equities steadied after their largest one-week slide in two years.
+Oil rose on Monday, as it began to recoup some of last week's steep losses as global equities steadied after their biggest one-week decline in two years.

-A weaker dollar helped to boost oil by making dollar-priced crude cheaper for holders of other currencies.
+A weaker dollar helped to support oil by making dollar-priced crude cheaper for holders of other currencies.

-European shares took their lead from Friday's rise on Wall Street, while other commodities including copper and gold also strengthened.
+The crude market was also supported after traders had unwound long positions last week, and looked to regain some long footing early this week, said John Macaluso, analyst at Tyche Capital Advisors.

+Early in the week, the market is likely to be driven by technical factors before fundamental inventory data from the U.S. Energy Information Administration kicks in later in the week, he said.

 Consumption remains robust, even though rising U.S. crude production has knocked oil off its 2018 highs above $70 and threatened the efforts of the Organization of the Petroleum Exporting Countries to prop up prices by reining in supply.

-"Demand growth is very strong and with declines in places like Venezuela, is helping the situation.
-If demand stays strong, it still looks like OPEC will be in control in 2019," SEB chief commodities strategist Bjarne Schieldrop said.
+"Demand growth is very strong and, with (output) declines in places like Venezuela, is helping the situation.
+If demand stays strong, it still looks like OPEC will be in control in 2019," said SEB chief commodities strategist Bjarne Schieldrop.

-"If global growth does slow down and oil demand starts to slow, then production growth in the U.S. becomes a problem, because OPEC's cake starts to shrink and that will be the line in the sand," he said.
+"If global growth does slow down and oil demand starts to slow, then production growth in the U.S. becomes a problem, because OPEC's cake starts to shrink and that will be the line in the sand."

 U.S. oil production has risen above 10 million barrels per day (bpd), overtaking top exporter Saudi Arabia and coming within reach of top producer Russia.